flecsi/flecsi/doc/sphinx/src/user-guide/tracing.rst

 The performance affect of using tracing cannot be overstated.

 This is a weak scaling plot for a
-Red-Black Gauss-Seidel iterator for Poisson's Equation.
+Red-Black Gauss-Seidel iterator for Poisson's Equation in 2D.
 The blue circles are the weak scaling results without tracing and green squares are with tracing.
 Already at fifty nodes there is a 20X performance difference.
 The solution time without tracing scales as :math:`\left(\texttt{nodes}\right)^{0.7}`.
 So this difference will only get worse.